-The distinguishing characteristics of ceilometers that set them apart from lidars are historically: low cost, robust, single near IR wavelength, lower signal to noise (especially for clear air), commercially available.
+The distinguishing characteristics of ceilometers that set them apart from lidars historically include low cost, robust, single near IR wavelength, lower signal to noise (especially for clear air), and commercially available.
 In addition, ceilometers deployed in most operational networks are operated in black box mode, where only limited variables are provided, such as cloud base and PBL height, but the signal profile data are not utilized and/or archived.
 Ceilometer networks have produced dense coverage spatially, but with a limited data set.
-Historically lidar characteristics have included: higher costs, less robust, addition of UV and/or visible wavelengths, polarized observations to determine particle shape, higher signal to noise, provide the lidar signals and more retrieved data variables.
+In contrast, distinguishing lidar characteristics historically include higher cost, less robust, addition of UV and/or visible wavelengths, polarized observations to determine particle shape, higher signal to noise, and availability of lidar signals and more retrieved data variables.
 A description of lidar and ceilometer networks is provided in Appendix A6.3.

-Ground-based data sets supporting the scientific studies and developments aiming at PM estimation would strongly benefit from co-located lidar and ceilometer data.
-Therefore, campaign supersites and long terms measurement sites with in situ PM and ground based aerosol remote sensing sensors should be complemented with ground-based lidar and ceilometers.
+Ground-based data sets supporting scientific studies and developments aiming at PM estimation would strongly benefit from co-located lidar and ceilometer data.
+Therefore, campaign supersites and long-term measurement sites with in-situ PM and ground based aerosol remote sensing sensors should be complemented with ground-based lidars and ceilometers.